The role of surprise and delight in your loyalty strategy

 In addition to circumventing issues of entitlement to rewards, S&D can work well as an apology.
 Recently, in response to long wait times at their call centre for Elite customers, Expedia sent $100 coupons to 90% of Elite members and did nothing for the other 10%.
 Those who didn’t receive the coupon decreased their spending by between 10% and 20%.
 But those who received the coupon actually increased spending by 5% to 6%, despite the poor customer experience2.

 2. Intrinsic loyalty mechanism impact the effectiveness of Surprise & Delight

 The effectiveness of ‘Surprise and Delight’ depends on what type of loyalty mechanism is in play between you and your customers.

 What do we mean by ‘loyalty mechanism’?
 Recent Marketing Science Institute research3 points out that customers are loyal because of 3 intrinsic behavioural mechanisms:

-- Habit: memory based loyalty, formed from consistent and automatic spending patterns, notably in customers whose usage does not change
+- Habit: memory based loyalty, formed from consistent and automatic spending patterns, notably in customers whose usage does not change over time

 - Dependence: rational loyalty driven by a cost-benefit analysis of switching costs, particularly in customers with a wide product holding